wp-plugins/gwolle-gb/readme.txt

 * Notification by mail when a new entry has been posted.
 * Moderation, so that you can check an entry before it is visible in your guestbook (all optional).
 * Akismet integration for fighting spam.
-* Recaptcha integration for fighting spam, too.
+* reCAPTCHA integration for fighting spam, too.
 * Localisation (currently English, German, French, Spanish, Polish and Dutch).
 Own languages can be added very easily, check WP documentation on this.
 If you translated the plugin I'd be glad to include your language in a future release, so please send them to my via mail, thanks!